antarctica/bas-air-unit-network-dataset/README.md

 * persisted as features within layers within an OGC GeoPackage (version 1.2)
 * represented as Python class instances (objects)

-This GeoPackage, and the data it contains, is considered the Source of Truth and definitive version/format.
+This GeoPackage and the data it contains, is considered the Source of Truth and definitive version/format.

 **Note:** This data model does not describe how entities are encoded in specific [Output Formats](#output-formats).